daveabrock/daveabrock2.github.io/_posts/2020-07-12-dotnet-stacks-7.markdown

 title: "The .NET Stacks #7: Azure SDKs, testing, community roundup, more!"
 tags: [dotnet-stacks]
 comments: false
-excerpt: A rundown on new Azure SDKs, test automation, community roundup, and more!
+subtitle: A rundown on new Azure SDKs, test automation, community roundup, and more!
-header:
-    overlay_image: /assets/assets/img/stacks-7-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/stacks-7-card.png
 ---

 This is an archive of my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
 Subscribers don't have to wait a week to receive the content.